DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/day-view.md

 DayView.TimeTableLayout | ComponentType&lt;[DayView.TimeTableLayoutProps](#dayviewtimetablelayoutprops)&gt; | A component that renders a time table layout.
 DayView.TimeTableCell | ComponentType&lt;[DayView.TimeTableCellProps](#dayviewtimetablecellprops)&gt; | A component that renders a time table cell.
 DayView.Row | ComponentType&lt;[DayView.RowProps](#dayviewrowprops)&gt; | A component that renders a day view's generic row.
-DayView.AppointmentLayer | ComponentType&lt;[DayView.AppointmentLayerProps](#dayviewappointmentlayerprops)&gt; | A component that renders a appointment layer.
+DayView.AppointmentLayer | ComponentType&lt;[DayView.AppointmentLayerProps](#dayviewappointmentlayerprops)&gt; | A component that renders the appointment layer.

 Additional properties are added to the component's root element.